 I am not familiar with the law you are referring to (it may exist, I just may not have heard about it), but there is likely a jurisdictional problem with Colorado having power over you and potentially the website (as you noted).
 I cannot check the statute to see if Colorado can assert protection...Read more »

 A default judgment (which is what occurs when a party does not appear without cause) does mean you "won" the case.
-You should review any final materials you received from the court (they usually say "Final Orders" or something like that) to see exactly what the judge awarded.
-That is, the eviction...Read more »
+You should review any final materials you received from the court (they usually say "Final Orders" or something like that) to see exactly what the judge awarded....Read more »

 The report state seven evictions for property we still live at late fee is 100 firstday and ten every day to paid.
-Trying to move lease up March 30i can't find place until credit is fixed I have never been evicted and have no judgements with the court appfolio is investigating but I'm running out...
+Trying to move lease up March 30i can't find place until credit is fixed I have never been evicted and have no judgements with the court appfolio is investigating but I'm...
 Read more »

 There are civil means to punish a party who wrongfully places items on a credit report.
 This is best discussed with a lawyer on an individual basis and will not produce immediate results.
 For faster results contact the credit reporting agencies about making a claim for inaccurate or false...Read more »